 - Flexural fatigue testing

 - Flexural fatigue can be carried out to internal procedures using rectangular section specimens.
 These can be moulded or machined using our in-house equipment.
 Testing is carried out by applying a cyclic stress in four point bend between zero and the target stress; typical conditions are a square wave at 1Hz.
 A range of target stresses are used to generate failure times from 100s to 106s.
 This generates a plot of fatigue stress versus log failure time.
 A minimum of 20 data points are required to produce a fatigue plot.

 - Blow-out time

 This machine measures the resistance to cracks or crack growth to BS ISO 132.
 Test pieces are clamped with one end in a stationary grip and the other end in a reciprocating grip.
 The degree of bending and the speed can be adjusted to the material requirements.
 Frequent inspections are made until the first small sign of cracking is detected on each test piece.
 For determination of crack growth, an artificial cut is made in the test piece to initiate cut growth.

 This machine measures the fatigue resistance of rubber.
 Rubber rings are mounted vertically on pulleys which are free to rotate.
 Each specimen is expanded repeatedly at various strains at 300 cycles per minute to failure.

-Our extensive sample preparation facilities can test a huge variety of materials and product forms and are equipped with a CNC machine, on-site moulding, and slitting and buffing equipment to reduce rubber thickness.
+Our extensive sample preparation facilities at our rubber testing lab can test a huge variety of materials and product forms and are equipped with a CNC machine, on-site moulding, and slitting and buffing equipment to reduce rubber thickness.